Arts, Design & Culture Arts Management

-Enroll online or in-person by taking this application form and the original and photography of your supporting documents to our HKU SPACE Enrolment Counter.
+Enrol online or in-person by downloading the application form and the original and photography of your supporting documents to our HKU SPACE Enrolment Counter.
 Alternatively, you can send your application to email@example.com

 If you wish to submit your application by post, please send it to:

-- Copy of your HKID card / Passport's photo page with valid visa label
+- Copy of your HKID card / Passport's photo page with a valid visa label

 - Academic transcript(s) and graduation certificate(s), if applicable (with certified translations in English where appropriate*);